facebook/docusaurus/website/docs/advanced-plugins.md

 In this doc, we talk about the design intention of plugins and how you may write your own plugins.

 Docusaurus Plugins are very similar to [Gatsby Plugins](https://www.gatsbyjs.org/plugins/) and [VuePress Plugins](https://v1.vuepress.vuejs.org/plugin/).
 The main difference here is that Docusaurus plugins don't allow using other plugins.
-Docusaurus provides [presets](./presets.md) for the use scenarios for plugins that are meant to work together.
+Docusaurus provides [presets](./presets.md) to bundle plugins that are meant to work together.

 ## Plugins design

-Docusaurus' implementation of the plugins system provides us a unified way to participate in the doc site's build process and create components in a systematic way.
+Docusaurus' implementation of the plugins system provides us a unified way to participate in the website's build process and create components in a systematic way.

-A plugin _may_ include its own components.
+A plugin can provide React components to be used together with the non-UI functionality.
 You can also specify a resolution rule for the plugin to find its components to call, which you then supply with a [theme](./advanced-themes.md).

 <!--